University of Veterinary and Animal Sciences (Ravi Campus)

 The University of Veterinary and Animal Sciences (Ravi Campus) (initials:UVAS Ravi Campus), is a government university located in Pattoki, Punjab, Pakistan.

+Accreditation

 It is accredited by the Pakistan Veterinary Medical Council (PVMC).

-In June 2002, on the up gradation of the college of veterinary sciences to the status of the University, Punjab Government allotted about 1000 Acres at Pattoki for the establishment of the sub campus for the education and research work activities, named the Ravi Campus, Pattoki.
+In June 2002, on the college of veterinary sciences being upgraded to a university, the Punjab Government allotted about 1,000 acres at Pattoki for the establishment of the sub campus for the education and research work activities, named the Ravi Campus, Pattoki.

 The university generates significant economic growth and business opportunities in Pakistan, as many recommendations by the university's think tanks are adopted by the government.
 The university's own program is focused towards building efforts on poverty reduction, prosperity, livestock production and building a generation of trained manpower in the country.